A generalizable approach for multi-view 3D human pose regression: Methodology

 \subsection{Training Data Generation}

 As mentioned in the introduction, we generate training samples by projecting 3D skeletons into 2D.
 The model can therefore be trained on data generated from existing datasets or any set of valid 3D poses.
 The projected 2D skeletons are computed based on the camera setup used at test time.
-Since the single-view 2D pose detector used at test time can provide noisy detections, the model needs to be trained on similar data to be able to generalize.
-We therefore evaluate our 2D pose detector on an existing dataset, which contains both images and ground truth 2D poses, to characterize its performance.
+Since the single-view 2D pose detector used at test time can provide noisy detections, the model needs to be trained on similar noisy detection data to be able to generalize.
+We therefore evaluate our 2D pose detector on the Human3.6M dataset, which contains both images and ground truth 2D poses, to characterize its performance.
 We use these evaluation results to design a normally distributed noise model for each body joint.
 This noise is used to perturb training data.
-We then compute the joint confidence as:
+We then compute the confidence for the joint as:

 where $w$ is the amount of additive noise, which is sampled from a normal distribution with zero mean and standard deviation $\sigma$, and $\lambda$ is a coefficient.
 We use this coefficient to set the confidence of a joint to zero, i.e. undetected, based on the relative amount of added noise with respect to the standard deviation.
+We use the evaluation results of \cite{cao_cvpr2017} on Human3.6M, presented in Section\ref{sec:2dDectRes}, to set these parameters.
 As shown by the experiments, perturbing trained data and incorporating the confidence value are important for the method to generalize well to unseen data.